exasol/transformers-extension/doc/user_guide/setup.md

 #### Create Script

-There is a SQL script called in "exasol_transformers_extension/deployment/create_script.sql".
-You can run this script to install the udfs (not the SLC) in your Exasol Database.
+There is a SQL script in "exasol_transformers_extension/deployment/create_script.sql".
+You can run this script in SQL Editor to install the udfs (not the SLC) in your Exasol Database.